Getting Familiar With AAC For Your Child

 There are many options for AAC systems depending on your child’s specific needs, strengths, and weaknesses.

-Things to consider when picking a type of AAC system include your child’s mobility and motor abilities, as well as their cognitive abilities.
+Things to consider when picking a type of AAC system include your child’s mobility, including their gross motor skills and fine motor skills.

-Even if you think you know exactly what will work, there’s no way to be sure until you and your child have worked together with the new system and seen its strengths and limitations for your specific circumstances.
+Even if you think you know exactly what will work, there’s no real way to be sure until you try it.

 Navigating alternative communication methods with your child can be difficult.